Kim Furlong is the Chief Executive Officer of the Canadian Venture Capital and Private Equity Association (CVCA).

 She joined the CVCA in January 2019 after a decade in the corporate world, leading external affairs for Amgen Canada; a world-leading biotechnology company.
 Prior to Amgen, she held the position of Vice President Federal Government Relations for the Retail Council of Canada.

-Before entering the private sector, she occupied the position of Director of Communications to the Foreign Affairs Minister, the Hon.
+Ms. Furlong has an expansive background in the public sector and held the position of Director of Communications to Canadian Foreign Affairs Minister, the Hon.
 Pierre S. Pettigrew.
-Prior to joining Minister Pettigrew's office, she spent two years advising the Honorable James.
-S. Peterson, then International Trade Minister on trade policy issues such as aerospace, intellectual property, and emerging markets, namely India.
+Prior to joining Minister Pettigrew's office, Ms. Furlong was an advisor for the Honorable James.
+S. Peterson, Canadian International Trade Minister on trade policy issues such as aerospace, intellectual property, and emerging markets.

 A Quebec native, Furlong was born and raised in the picturesque town of Percé on the Gaspé Peninsula.
-She now lives in Toronto with her husband Howie and her twin boys, Emmett and Theodore.
+She currently lives in Toronto with her husband Howie and her twin boys, commonly known as the peanuts.

 CEO, Canadian Venture Capital and Private Equity Association